christiaan-g/sANNIC_workflow/README.md

 # sANNIC workflow

 This repository includes the code and data related to the execution of the semi-Automated Non-Native Inventory Compilation (sANNIC) workflow.
-This workflow is specifically designed to facilitate the compilation of non-native vascular plant inventories from iNaturalist data.
+This workflow is designed to facilitate the compilation of non-native vascular plant inventories from iNaturalist data.
 It follows four steps: 1) acquire data from iNaturalist, a community science platform which allows users to contribute records of organisms, 2) compile a non-native inventory referencing the World Checklist of Vascular Plants (WCVP), 3) create and curate an iNaturalist project of the non-native species inventory, and 4) conduct a completeness assessment of the inventory generated.

 This workflow was demonstrated using the non-native plants of Western Cape urban areas case study, South Africa https://www.inaturalist.org/projects/non-native-plants-of-western-cape-urban-areas.